mosse-security/mcsi-library/docs/newsletter/2023-01-learn-how-to-become-an-ethical-hacker-and-get-paid-to-hack.md

 :orphan:
 (learn-how-to-become-an-ethical-hacker)=

-# Learn how to become an ethical hacker and get paid to hack
+# MCSI #001: Learn how to become an ethical hacker and get paid to hack

 Many of you may be aspiring to become an ethical hacker - a job that is both fun, rewarding, and challenging.
 With the increasing popularity of Bug Bounty Programs, there is an unparalleled amount of work in this field.